Confused about COVID boosters? Here’s a quick, painless user’s guide for you

 For the most part, the same places you went to get immunized earlier this year or last: pharmacies, county-run sites and local health systems.

 The booster rollout began slowly and unevenly across vaccine providers in late September.
-Many health system are reaching out to patients to let them know they can come in for boosters, though you can also contact your provider.
+Many health systems are reaching out to patients to let them know they can come in for boosters, though you can also contact your provider.

 Pharmacy chains such as CVS are asking that you schedule an appointment for a booster online rather than walk in.
 In the case of CVS, that’s because some stores only offer the Moderna vaccine, for which boosters have yet to be approved, while other locations offer Pfizer shots.